EFCC witness contradicts self in ex-Minister, Turaki’s trial

 Tahir said: “I asked the minister and he said the release was in tranches and I have no reason to doubt him.”

-Justice Ekwo, however, cautioned Tahir when the cross-examination session turned into heated argument.
+Justice Ekwo, however, cautioned Tahir when the cross-examination session turned into a heated argument.

 “Did you want me to form an opinion about you that you are not cooperating with the evidence?